 It all boils down to the fact that when you send mail, your domain garners a reputation, good or bad.
 In most cases, a slightly bad reputation is better than no reputation at all.

 There are a myriad of factors that are used to decide your message placement, but domain and list quality are two of the most important factors when it comes to sending bulk email.
 When you send from a consumer domain like gmail.com or hotmail.com, you effectively don't get the benefit of any accumulated delivery history.
-A simpler way to put it is that it's just doesn't look professional and you mail will be treated as such.
+Another way to put it is that it just doesn't look professional and you mail will be treated as such.

-Bottom line is that failing to send from a private domain is only going to make it harder to deliver your mail to the inbox.
+Failing to send from a private domain is likely to make it harder to deliver your mail to the inbox.

 If you have your own website, chances are that you already have an address you can use instead of your free consumer email address.
 If you don't have one, consider buying one.
 Google Apps or Yahoo Small Business are just two of the many affordable options out there.